 - Wrongful Death

 And NALS, the association for legal professionals, has specialty certification programs for personal injury, civil litigation, and insurance, each of which could touch on various health care and malpractice cases.

 The direction you plan to take within the healthcare industry may dictate how you decide to prepare for your paralegal career.
 Medical malpractice work is very similar to other types of trial work, so finding work at a law office that specializes in litigation of any sort can help hone your skills for managing large malpractice cases.

-Healthcare will always be a booming industry and one where a paralegal can find work that will make a legitimate difference in people’s lives.
+Healthcare is likely to remain a booming industry for years to come and one where a paralegal can find work that will make a legitimate difference in people’s lives.